FAQs

 Is GGT on social media?

 Yes, we are!
-GGT has a private Facebook page where we share photos of our students, teachers, and family members participating in school events as well as a public Facebook page that is strictly used for marketing purposes.
+GGT has a private Facebook page and Instagram account where we share photos of our students, teachers, and family members participating in school events as well as a public Facebook page that is strictly used for marketing purposes.
 During the registration process, you will be given the opportunity to provide or withhold permission to post photos of your child.
-Posting of photos of children on the public page is done only with explicit parental permission.